 For most people and most situations, group classes are an ideal way to learn to dance.

-Group classes usually run six or eight weeks.
+Group classes usually run four to ten weeks.
 Each week you add new steps to your repertoire, while reviewing what you learned in previous classes.
 You have practice time, and get to meet other people to dance with.
 As the class progresses, you become more confident and comfortable with the steps.

 Weekly line dance class